perladvent/perldotcom/content/article/_pub_2000_12_p5pdigest_THISWEEK-20001225.md

 ### <span id="561_trial_is_out">5.6.1 Trial is out!</span>

-The big news this week is that the long-awaited first trial release of Perl 5.6.1 is out, and available for download from CPAN: get the patch against 5.6.0 from your nearest CPAN [here.](/CPAN/authors/id/G/GS/GSAR/perl-5.6.1-TRIAL1.patch.gz) (Don't forget you'll also need to get the [5.6.0 source](/CPAN/authors/id/G/GS/GSAR/perl-5.6.0.tar.gz)as well)
+The big news this week is that the long-awaited first trial release of Perl 5.6.1 is out, and available for download from CPAN: get the patch against 5.6.0 from your nearest CPAN [here.](https://www.cpan.org/src/README.html) (Don't forget you'll also need to get the [5.6.0 source](https://www.cpan.org/src/README.html) as well)

 Please test it out thoroughly, run your favourite bugs through it and see if they've been fixed, and above all, **tell us** if it works or if itdoesn't.
 Use the `perlbug` utility to get in touch, and the `make  ok` or `make nok` Makefile targets to send build success and failure reports.